mre/endler.dev/content/2024/no-matter-what/index.md

 I might have skipped five days total and I'm planning to keep it at five forever.

 Another good way to get started is to take on some lightweight responsibility.
-For example, I recommend to get plants.
+For example, I recommend getting plants.
 Then you have to water them -- no matter what.

 If the plant dries out, you broke the rule; simple as that.